Nilanka1982/Homicide-Data-Analyzing-Visualization/README.md

-# Homicide - Data Analyzing Visualization
+# Homicide - Data Analyzing and Visualization
 ### Project Overview

 Purpose of This Data analysis project is to identyfing peak values of the variable , identifying any trned of the variables, comparisons of the factors under one variable( How many female and male involed to the victims).